-(c) "Public water system" means a system for the provision of piped water to the public for human consumption that has 3,000 or more service connections.
-A public water system includes all of the following:

-(1) Any collection, treatment, storage, and distribution facility under control of the operator of the system that is used primarily in connection with the system.

-(2) Any collection or pretreatment storage facility not under the control of the operator that is used primarily in connection with the system.

-(3) Any person who treats water on behalf of one or more public water systems for the purpose of rendering it safe for human consumption.
+- (c) "Public water system" means a system for the provision of piped water to the public for human consumption that has 3,000 or more service connections.
+A public water system includes all of the following: - (1) Any collection, treatment, storage, and distribution facility under control of the operator of the system that is used primarily in connection with the system. - (2) Any collection or pretreatment storage facility not under the control of the operator that is used primarily in connection with the system. - (3) Any person who treats water on behalf of one or more public water systems for the purpose of rendering it safe for human consumption.

+^a The amount of growth associated with the Project was provided by Planning & Economic Development (PED), the City's land use agency.
+The net growth projections they provided above were based on data from the Sonoma County Transportation Authority's (SCTA's) Vehicle Miles Traveled (VMT) Model, which was analyzed by the PED project team responsible for the development of the General Plan 2050.

+^b Hotel rooms were projected directly from SCTA's VMT Model; this projection is likely low (as acknowledged by the PED project team responsible for the General Plan 2050's development).
+Ultimately, the number of hotel rooms in this WSA is consistent with other planning documents at the time of publishing.
+Additional hotel rooms are not expected to significantly alter water demand projections.

 The City of Santa Rosa Water Department (Santa Rosa Water) operates the public water system that provides water supply to the Project area.
-As of December 2020, the City's potable water system had 54,321 water connections serving 173,628 residents.1 The City also owns and operates the Regional Water Reuse System (Regional System), which provides recycled water to the City's service area.
+As of December 2020, the City's potable water system had 54,321 water connections serving 173,628 residents.
+The City also owns and operates the Regional Water Reuse System (Regional System), which provides recycled water to the City's service area.